shahiduljahid/shahiduljahid/README.md

 # 🏄‍♂️ SHAHIDUL ISLAM JAHID

-**`Problem Solver | Developer | MERN Developer`**
+**`Problem Solver | AI Researcher | MERN Developer`**

-👋 Hello there!
-I'm Shahidul Islam Jahid, a passionate programmer with a 💻 Bachelor's degree in Computer Science.
+## 👋 Hello there!

+I'm **Shahidul Islam Jahid**, a passionate programmer with a 💻 Bachelor's degree in Computer Science and currently pursuing an MSc in Software Engineering with a research focus on Deep Learning.

 🚀 As a developer, I specialize in web development.
-I've completed numerous full-stack projects independently, and I'm always looking for new challenges to push the limits of what's possible with technology.
+I have independently completed numerous full-stack projects, and I'm always on the lookout for new challenges to push the limits of what's possible with technology.

+🌱 I'm constantly learning and improving my skills, with a strong focus on delivering high-quality, efficient, and scalable solutions.
+Whether it's developing innovative web applications or conducting cutting-edge research in deep learning, I strive to make a significant impact in the tech world.

 <div id="badges">
   <div id="header">